 It seems like reducing this flammable vegetation would be a first step.
 But the story is more complicated: it’s not just high fuel loads driving wildfire risk.

 Autumn typically brings the hot, dry Diablo winds that drove the devastating 2018 Camp and Kincade fires.
+Strong winds can topple power lines and ignite fires, then spread fire quickly once it's started.
 Longer dry seasons and increasing temperatures—both products of climate change—have doubled the number of extreme-risk days for California wildfires.

 In other regions where lightning is more common, abnormally high fuel loads stemming from decades of fire suppression create a recipe for destructive wildfires.
 Prescribed burning—the practice of preemptively creating a fire with a trained fire crew poised to control the burn—reduces fuel on the landscape and can prevent more severe fires.
 Removing extra-flammable invasive species can similarly mimic this effect without actually starting a prescribed burn.